kyma-project/website/src/blog-posts/11-release-notes-06.md

 Lambda functions use the Kubernetes Horizontal Pod Autoscaler to scale the number of Pods based on the CPU usage.
 To prevent any unexpected scaling, autoscaling was limited to the Function type.
 We also created a frequently scheduled load test to validate the scaling behavior on Azure.

-The Horizontal Pod Autoscaler is not enabled in your local Kyma installation by default so you need to activate it manually.
+The Horizontal Pod Autoscaler is not enabled in your local Kyma installation by default, so you need to activate it manually.
 Read [here](/docs/0.6/kyma#installation-install-kyma-locally-from-the-release-enable-horizontal-pod-autoscaler-hpa-) how to do that.

 ## Service Catalog

 ### Google Cloud Platform Service Broker

 Kyma provides the Namespace-scoped Google Cloud Platform (GCP) Service Broker.
-In every Namespace you can configure the GCP Broker against different Google Cloud Platforms.
+You can configure the GCP Broker against different Google Cloud Platforms in every Namespace.
 Install the GCP Service Broker by provisioning the **Google Cloud Platform Service Broker Provider** class exposed by the Helm Broker.
 Read more about this new feature [here](/docs/0.6/components/service-brokers#overview-google-cloud-platform-broker).

 ![](./assets/gcp-provider-class.png)